Florida Non-Compete Agreement Lawyer

 Not every state permits the enforcement of non-competes, but Florida is one of the few that does.
-If you have any questions about an agreement that an employer is asking you to sign, or if you are being prevented from seeking the employment that you desire by your former employer, fill out the form or call the Florida non-compete attorneys at Scott Wagner and Associates, P.A. in Jupiter, Florida.
+If you have any questions about an agreement that an employer is asking you to sign, or if you are being prevented from seeking the employment that you desire by your former employer, fill out the form or call the Florida non-compete lawyers at Scott • Wagner and Associates in Jupiter, Florida.
 We advise and represent people in your situation.

 First, let’s discuss the rules by which employers are expected to follow when drafting this restrictive covenant.
 If any of these elements are unreasonable, the agreement will be deemed unenforceable.
 In other words, if it doesn’t allow you reasonable opportunity to work at another place of employment should you leave the company, it is not enforceable.

 Under Florida law, a non-compete agreement can only protect legitimate business interests, which includes the following:

 - Confidential business or professional information of value not meeting the definition of a trade secret

 - Substantial relationships with specified existing or potential customers, patients, or clients

 - Specialized or extraordinary training provided to employee

 - Goodwill of customers, patients, or clients relating to trademarks and related issues as well as specified geographic or marketing areas

 This list is not exhaustive.
 Once a restrictive covenant is challenged, the employer must prove that the covenant protects one or more of these interests, as well as proving that the specified restraint is necessary to protect these interests.